-'Faith' was a British troop convoy heavily attacked by Focke-Wulf Fw 200 Condor maritime patrol bombers (8/12 July 1943).
+'Faith' was a British troop convoy heavily attacked by Focke-Wulf Fw 200 Condor four-engined maritime patrol bombers (8/12 July 1943).

-On 8 July the convoy’s three ships (16,792-ton British California, 20,021-ton British Duchess of York and 10,243-ton British Port Fairy) departed Greenock on the lower preaches of the Clyde river bound for Freetown, Sierra Leone.
+On 8 July the convoy’s three ships (16,792-ton British California, 20,021-ton British Duchess of York and 10,243-ton British Port Fairy) departed Greenock on the lower reaches of the Clyde river bound for Freetown, Sierra Leone.

 From August 1940 to June 1941 the III/Kampfgeschwader 40 had achieved considerable success with its Fw 200 warplanes in attacks on Allied shipping in the Western Approaches and on passage between the UK and Gibraltar.
-The Allies had responded by increasing the anti-aircraft armament carried by many of their merchant ships, and also through the development of ways to provide convoys with fighter protection through the provision of CAM-ships and escort carriers.
+The Allies had responded by increasing the anti-aircraft armament carried by many of their merchant ships, and also through the development of ways to provide convoys with fighter protection through the provision of catapult-fitted CAM-ships and escort carriers.
 During the last six months of 1941 these improved defences inflicted heavy losses on the Condor force, which ceased their anti-ship attacks early in 1942.

 For the remainder of this year the III/KG 40 flew primarily in the reconnaissance role, reporting targets onto which U-boats were then vectored for the attack.
 The aircraft did make a small number of attacks against ships on passage between the UK and Gibraltar from May, but these cost the unit 15 Condor aircraft (eight destroyed in action and seven in accidents) without achieving any sinking.